linode/docs/docs/guides/development/python/using-boolean-variables-operators-conditionals-in-python/index.md

 #### The and Operator in Python

 The `and` operator verifies whether both expressions are `True`.
-The expression `a and b` evaluates to `True` only in the case where `a` is `True` and `b` is also `True`, and `False` otherwise. `a` and `b` are usually both expressions as well.
+The expression `a and b` evaluate to `True` only in the case where `a` is `True` and `b` is also `True`, and `False` otherwise. `a` and `b` are usually both expressions as well.
 They are sometimes known as *inner expressions*.
 The inner expressions are evaluated first and become the inputs to the main logical expression.

-A simple truth table can express how `a and b` is calculated given different values of `a` and `b`.
-This table displays the result of `a and b` for each of the four possible combinations.
+A simple truth table can express how `a and b` are calculated given different values of `a` and `b`.
+The table below displays the result of `a and b` for each of the four possible combinations.

 | a | and | b | a and b |
 |:-:|:-:|:-:|:-:|